 Vietnamese tapas joint Viet Next Door hasn’t even opened yet, but its slick fit-out by Genesin Studio is already turning heads.

-The highly anticipated Pennington restaurant won Best Restaurant Design at the Eat Drink Design Awards in Melbourne last night, topping Sydney’s Fred’s, Ume Burger and 12-Micron.
+The highly anticipated Pennington restaurant won Best Restaurant Design at the Eat Drink Design Awards in Melbourne last month, topping Sydney’s Fred’s, Ume Burger and 12-Micron.
 It also beat Melbourne’s Cutler & Co, Workshop Brothers and The George on Collins.

 "We didn’t think we were going to win, there were a lot of strong entries," says designer Ryan Genesin.
 The annual awards are dedicated to innovative design in new food and drink spaces across Australia and New Zealand.

 Viet Next Door’s carefully considered interior features neutral tones, booth seating, eggshell mosaic tables and plenty of granite – on the walls, the floor and the central bar.
 The jury cited “artisanal crafting” and inventive and rich attention to detail for its decision, describing an “impressive and strangely atmospheric” space despite its simplicity.

 Sydney venues picked up four awards: Campos Barangaroo (Woods Bagot) for Best Retail Design; Noma Australia (Foolscap Studio) for Best Installation Design; and The Dolphin Hotel (George Livissianis) in Paddington for Best Bar Design; while Potts Point’s “timelessly theatrical” Fratelli Paradiso (designed by the late Mike Murphy) joined the Eat Drink Design Awards’ Hall of Fame.